tlacroix/mobile-devices-model-mapping-data/README.md

 - `iOS` + `iPhone9,3` = iPhone 7

 ## How to get the model identifier
-- iOS: This is done throught a `sysctlbyname` call, as [explained here](https://stackoverflow.com/questions/32183490/calling-sysctlbyname-with-hw-machine-flag-in-ios9 "below"):
+- iOS: This is done through a `sysctlbyname` call, as [explained here](https://stackoverflow.com/questions/32183490/calling-sysctlbyname-with-hw-machine-flag-in-ios9 "below"):
 ```
 +(NSString *) getDeviceModel {
     size_t size;